fsutedja/ai-study-app/README.md

 # ai-study-app
-An AI-powered adaptive study app that analyzes uploaded class materials, detects weaknesses, and generates personalized quizzes using active recall and spaced repetition.
+An adaptive learning platform that converts uploaded class materials into personalized mastery paths.
+By diagnosing weaknesses and dynamically generating practice, the system helps students master concepts through active recall and spaced repetition instead of passive studying.